null

 3. Spacing

-Medical lift recliners need more space inside your home than ordinary chairs.
-You’ll want to install it where it can recline its backrest and lift its footrest freely.
+Therapeutic lift recliners typically require more space inside your home compared to ordinary chairs.
+It's important to install them in areas where they can fully recline the backrest and lift the footrest without obstruction.

 4. Upholstery Material

-On the surface, it may be seen that the upholstery of a medical lift recliner is purely aesthetics.
+On the surface, it may be seen that the upholstery of a therapeutic lift recliner is purely aesthetics.
 However, different materials are needed depending on who’s using the chair.

-Conversely, if you’re someone suffering from incontinence, leather material is best.
-Leather is easy to clean thanks to its protective coating.
+Conversely, if you’re someone suffering from incontinence, a High Performance Fabric is best due to its ease of cleaning thanks to its protective coating.

 5. Remote Control